 I've spent a full year using WSL and I am still convinced it is the ultimate development environment set up if you use Windows.

-I wrote about using WSL over a year ago and I’ve been using it ever since.
-Over the last year, I’ve evolved my development environment and the video below is the latest iteration.
+I wrote about using WSL since 2017 and I’ve been using it ever since.
+Over the last year, I’ve evolved my development environment and the video below is the latest iteration as of 2018.

-The last video I recorded of my dev environment was nearly 3 years ago, so I was long overdue for making a new video.
+The last video I recorded of my dev environment was in 2015, so I was long overdue for making a new video.
 Enjoy!

 Demo Video Showing Everything